HelpMe-Pls/Life-Engineering/Tips & Tools/Progressive Overload.md

 ## What to ask
 ### 1. Most memorable stages
 - Most honorable moments/achievements in their career
-- How long are they willing to stay/ have been in the company, and if they'll leave, what will likely be the reason
+- How long are they willing to stay/have been in the company, and if they'll leave, what will likely be the reason
-- Any secondary jobs or passive income ?
+- Any side jobs or passive income ?
 - Current income (range) ?
 ### 2. What you've learnt from that
 - Pick up from their answers and chain them along
 - Look for similarities and going deeper into that
 ### 3. How it's like looking forward, what are you hoping for
 - What makes you happy/content in terms of your career development ?
+- What are the key determinators for success / a profound life ?
 - Questions/advice/tips for me ?